tdcosim/TDcoSim/docs/user_guide_cosimulation_details.tex.md

 6. Compute difference of P & Q between TNetworkBus and DNetwork.
 7. Calculate compensating shunt value using $P_{shunt}+j*Q_{shunt}=V^2_{pu}*(YP_{shunt}-YQ_{shunt})$.
 8. Add $YP_{shunt}$ and $YQ_{shunt}$ as fixed compensating shunt in PSSE.
-9. Repeat steps 2 to 8 until the user specifed simulation end time is reached.
+9. Repeat steps 2 to 8 until the user specified simulation end time is reached.

 A time step of half a cycle is utilized in the dynamic co-simulation process.